Palestinians in Israeli custody: Administrative detention

 Amnesty International has stated that Israel has imprisoned Palestinians for prolonged periods, without charging them or putting them on trial.
 Israel has said that detention without trial is a necessary security measure used to avoid exposing confidential information in trials.
 The European Union has criticized the policy.

-The Defense Minister has the authority to issue Administrative Detention orders for up to six months in cases where there is a reasonable chance that the person harms the security of the state.
-The same Minister has the authority to renew such orders.
-Likewise, the Chief of the General Staff can issue such orders, but valid for only 48 hours.
-Law enforcement authorities have to show cause within 48 hours (in a hearing behind closed doors).
-Administrative Detention orders can be appealed to the District Court and, if denied there, to the Supreme Court of Israel.
-The District Court can annul such orders if it finds the administrative detention occurred for reasons other than security (e.g., common crimes, or the exercise of freedom of expression).
-Overall supervisory authority on the application of the relevant law rests with the Minister of Justice.

 Within the West Bank, any local army commander can issue an administrative detention order, and the order can be appealed at the local military court, or, if denied there, at the Supreme Court.
 However, the Supreme Court almost never intervenes.
-Here too, an administrative detention order is valid for at most six months but can be renewed by the appropriate authority.
-Israel refers its use of administrative detention in the occupied territories to Article 78 of the Fourth Geneva Convention 1949, which states that "If the Occupying Power considers it necessary, for imperative reasons of security, to take safety measures concerning protected persons, it may, at the most, subject them to assigned residence or to internment."

-The first use of an administrative detention order in the West Bank following the 1967 War was on 3 September 1967.
+The first use of an administrative detention order in the West Bank following the Six-Day War was on 3 September 1967.
 Over 100 people were detained during the first year of the occupation.
 The detainees were held for up to a year or deported.
 In 1974 there was a crack down on Palestinian nationalist organizations which led to 200 people being detained, some of whom were held without trial for five years.
 In 1978 Amnesty International launched an appeal against the use of administrative detention which led to a change in procedures.
 The number detained fell from 30 cases in 1978 to only one in 1981.
 He was released in March 1982 having been held for seven years.
 The use of administrative detention orders resumed in August 1985 with over 100 detained in two weeks.